 Mobile Media: Use of mobile media to better communicate and engage with the audience in an interactive and relevant manner

-The industry will vote on a list of contenders drawn from the shortlisted products in the eco-friendly, innovative and category development product categories.
+The industry will vote on a list of contenders drawn from the shortlisted products in the Showstopper and Made in Canada product categories.

 The winner will be announced at the Stars Gala held each year in November.